 Without attending specialist altitude centres for extensive testing and training, there is no way to predict who might develop altitude sickness.
-A seasoned climber is just as likely to develop it as someone who has never been at altitude before, and someone who has once been at altitude and not experienced any problems, may the next time find themselves with more severe symptoms.
+Strangely, a seasoned climber is just as likely to develop it as someone who has never been at altitude before, and someone who has once been at altitude and not experienced any problems, may the next time find themselves with more severe symptoms.

-There are a number of things you can do to reduce your chances of developing altitude sickness such as:
+There are a number of things you can do to reduce your chances of developing altitude sickness on a trek:

 Ascending slowly and taking time to acclimatise is vital.
 It is recommended to ascend no more than 400m-800m a day, particularly when above 3,000m

-Keep yourself well hydrated with water and avoid alcohol as much as you can 3 Litres a day is recommended
+Keep yourself well hydrated with water and avoid alcohol as much as you can - a minimum of 3 Litres a day is recommended

 Make sure you keep your energy levels up by eating a high calorie diet

-There are numerous medications available, including herbal remedies, that are aimed at preventing altitude sickness or reducing symptoms.
-Only one of these medications, acetazolamide (commonly known as Diamox), has been proven to be safe and effective.
-This is prescription-only medication so you’ll need to visit a travel clinic prior to your trip to obtain it.
-When we speak to trekkers and climbers however, from their experience not everyone uses medication as treatment.
-They prefer to follow the rules of slow ascent, hydration and even descending to recover before continuing.
+There are numerous medications available, including both pharmaceutical drugs and herbal remedies, that are aimed at preventing altitude sickness or reducing symptoms.
+Only one of these medications, acetazolamide (commonly known as Diamox), has been proven to be safest and most effective.
+This is prescription-only medication so you’ll need to visit a travel clinic prior to your trip to obtain it, however our guides also carry some for you to use should you need it.
+Not everyone uses medication as treatment, many prefer to follow the rules of slow ascent, hydration and even descending to recover before continuing.